J24681357/gtfbotfithusim/files/manual.md

    - Completing 1st place in all races will give you a Gold Reward, ranging from bonus credits to mystery cars!
 Find more information about the pre-race screen in [Pre Race And Pre Session Screen](Pre-Race-And-Pre-Session-Screen).

 3. When you enter an event you can select a race with the numbers associated with the list above.
 As detailed, there are additional buttons in this menu.
-   - Standings - Shows the prize earnings for each race
+   - Standings - Displays the prize earnings for each race
    - Repair - Quick repairs your car.
-Note that this is only available when the car's condition is Good or under.
+Note that this is only available when the car's condition is Normal or under.

 3. Each level requires a certain license that you must obtain in the License Center (**/license**).
 For each license, there are a certain amount of license tests that you need to complete.
    - Completing Bronze in each license test will grant you a license that will unlock more races and features.
 This will test your skills after earning a sufficient amount of experience points.